Classes and Events

 If you or your organization would like to sponsor this event please email Megan at mendoleapukiah@gmail.com

-• We are so excited to be working with Andrea on this project, she is an amazing resource when it comes to positively managing behaviors for you and your child’s journey.
+We are so excited to be working with Andrea on this project.
+She is an amazing resource when it comes to positively managing behaviors for you and your child’s journey.

 Andrea is a Board Certified Behavior Analyst with a background in Early Childhood Special Education, specializing in the 0-3 population.

 However, in her current role as a Behavior Analyst, she continues to support individuals from birth throughout their lifetime.
-Andrea has been in the field of supporting individuals and their families for 13 years and counting.
+Andrea has been in the field of supporting individuals and their families for 14 years and counting.

 Andrea is a wife and mother of 3 young children, and enjoys all the things in nature, gardening, and creating modern day versions of classic Filipino recipes!

-• Cost Includes
+Cost Includes

-• Play for 2.5hrs.
+Play for 2.5 hrs.

-• 1:1 Q&A with Expert and Advocate Andrea Alesi, BCBA.
+1:1 Q&A with Expert and Advocate Andrea Alesi, BCBA.

 All included in General Admission: $15/child.